Sigma-Skidder-Team/SigmaRemap/README.md

 - removed viaversion and the bugs that came with it;
 - all modules that had rotations broken were fixed;
 - shield rendering when sword blocking;
+- recovered old and new changelogs;
+- switched lwjgl 3.2.2 to 3.3.4;
+- made premium more authentic;
 - stairs hitbox/collision bug;
 - removed resource decryption;
 - 4.5 reach on survival;